John Roderick (correspondent): China

 Roderick initially admired Mao Zedong and his supporters for their ideas saying, "I admired the fact that they were trying to do something for the poor Chinese."
 However, unlike other reporters, such as Edgar Snow, Roderick was never a full supporter of their goals.
 His opinion of Mao became much more negative following Mao takeover of China.
 Roderick disliked the brutality of Mao's rule which he observed, as well as the failure of many of his policies, such as the Cultural Revolution of the 1960s.
-Roderick famously called Jiang Qing (Mme Mao) "that evil bitch" long before she became known as a key member of the Gang of Four during the 1970s.
+Roderick famously called Jiang Qing (Madame Mao) "that evil bitch" long before she became known as a key member of the Gang of Four during the 1970s.

 After he left Ya'an, Roderick covered the breakdown of peace talks between the Communists and the Kuomintang as well as the ensuing Chinese Civil War from Beijing.
 He continued to cover the Chinese Civil War from Shanghai, Nanjing and Beijing.

 In 1948, Roderick was sent by the Associated Press to the Middle East to cover the establishment of the state of Israel.
 However, he remained engaged with China and its politics throughout his career.
 Though he often worked outside of China, he became known as a leading "China watcher" during the 1950s.
 He often studied scraps of information and Chinese Communist government news dispatches for clues to what was going on behind the scenes in China.
 Roderick though disliked to be called a "China watcher."

 British Reuters correspondent David Chipp was allowed to open a Reuters news office in Beijing in 1956, passing over Roderick and the Associated Press.
 (The British government had informal relations with the Communist government at the time, while the American government did not.)
 Roderick was forced to report on China from Hong Kong and Tokyo.
 Finally, in 1971 Roderick was able to return to China when he accompanied the United States ping pong team on a trip to the country in 1971.
 The so-called "Ping Pong Diplomacy" was the first time that Americans had been invited to China since 1949.